siddharth7247/dart-programs/readme.md

 Task 15 :-
     5. Program to Demonstrate Custom Exception
     Problem: Create a custom exception for invalid age input and use it in a function that checks if a user is eligible for voting.

+--------- Asynchronous Programing(async,await,future)------------------------

+Task 16 : call an api using the async await and get data printed. note: try catch for future error handling.

+Task 17 : call an api without ansyc await

+Task 18 : use future.delayed and fetch data at every x seconds.